Calla (band): Texas

-influences are inspired by the likes of Rowland S. Howard, Duane Eddy, Kid Congo Powers, Chet Atkins, Lee Ronaldo, Will Sergeant, and Johnny Marr.
+influences are inspired by the likes of Rowland S. Howard, Duane Eddy, Kid Congo Powers, Chet Atkins, Lee Ranaldo, Will Sergeant, and Johnny Marr.
 He met Peter Gannon during his second year in high school.
 Both citing bands like The Jesus and Mary Chain and The Smiths as influences, they decided to form a band.
 After high school, they relocated to Denton, Texas where the two met Wayne Magruder and immediately formed a band called The Factory Press named after Andy Warhol's Factory and Factory Records Their influences were Joy Division, Bauhaus and Wire and they were signed to Austin's ND Records.

 New York City

 The Factory Press relocated to New York City in 1995.
 The band played shows alongside peers and friends Jonathan Fire Eater Speedball Baby and The Stiffs inc. They recorded their only full-length album The Smoky Ends of a Burnt Out Dayin 1997.
 The album was produced by Matt Verta-Ray (Madder Rose, Speedball Baby) and Kid Congo Powers (The Gunclub, The Cramps and Nick Cave and the Bad Seeds).
 After recording their final record for ND Records, Valle and Magruder along with Sean Donovan formed CALLA in 1997 named after the lilies in Robert Mapplethorpe's photographs.
 One of the bands concepts was to write music that sounded like Ennio Morricone meets Blade Runner.
 CALLA continued to draw from their early influences in addition to Tom Waits, John Cage, Angelo Badalamenti/Julee Cruise, Talk Talk and Latin Playboys.
 CALLA's first self-titled record was released by the European experimental label Sub Rosa.